Luukuton/jirin-dictionary/README.md

 ## Testing

-Tests are performed with:
+Tests can be performed with:

 ```
 mvn test
 ```
 Tests require an internet connection as they utilize the online dictionary Goo.

-Code coverage is created with:
+Code coverage can be created with:

 ```
 mvn jacoco:report